 Who Can Benefit from a Property Trust Will?

 To benefit from a Property Trust Will you need to own a property with someone else, whether married, unmarried or in a civil partnership.
-A Property Trust Will guarantees your share of the property is protected if your surviving partner remarries after you die (marriage automatically invalidates any existing Wills), writes a new Will after you die, changing their original wishes.
+A Property Trust Will guarantees your share of the property is protected if your surviving partner remarries after you pass away (marriage automatically invalidates any existing Wills) or writes a new Will after you pass away, changing their original wishes.
 It can help reduce the potential impact of residential care fees on the property value for the benefit of future generations.
-Whilst this is possible it is not guaranteed.
+Whilst this is possible, it is not guaranteed.